teachingchen/DSC_4320/README.md

 | (100-94] | (94-90] | (90-87] | (87-83] | (83-80] | (80-77] | (77-73] | (73-70] | (70-67] | (67-63] | (62-60] | (60-0] |

 ## Missed Exams, Homeworks, and Quizzes:
-No makeup exams and quizzes will be given.
 Homeworks are due by midnight of the due date and are submitted on Canvas.
 Assignments are graded on a scale of 0 – 100, with a 10 points deduction per day late.
-Homeworks are not accepted and graded zero more than three days late.
+* 1 day late: 10 points deduction
+* 2 days late: 20 points deduction
+* >= 3 days days late: 0 points
+No makeup exams and quizzes will be given.

 ## Tentative Course Outline: